baiango/C-GUI/coding_style.md

 - [Templates](https://github.com/godotengine/godot-cpp/blob/3162be28e594bf5b17889117670fc6f2d75f2f0c/include/godot_cpp/templates/cowdata.hpp#L60) (Another code smell that hide Generics/Classes inside itself)
 - Inlines (They just reduce cache locality by filling the L1 cache and increasing the binary size.)
 - Function overloading (Most people can't tell when the functions are overloaded or not.)
-- typedef struct (For making it clear this is struct.)
+- typedef struct (You must prefix every struct/class declaration with struct/class keyword from this software.
+Except struct/class from the libraries)
 - typedef pointer (Use `int *` instead of `int_ptr`.)
 - Lambda (You can't even tell when the variables are values or functions with lambdas.)
 - Try-catch (It reduce predictability just like if/else.)